luisvinicius167/mockstate/README.md

     riotux.listen('carMoving', function ( person ) {
       self.name = person;
+      setTimeout(function(){
         self.update();
+      }, 2000);
     });
   </script>
 ```

-The Dispatcher connects the Views with Stores, or View to other Views.
-If you need to call a method present in your Store inside your View,
-you need register this using the method 'listen, that will register your method inside the Dispatcher.
-For trigger, you just use the 'emmit' method passing the event name for the method that you want to call.
+The Dispatcher connects the Views with other Views and Stores.
+If you need to call a method present in your Store inside your View, you need register this using the method 'listen, that will register your method inside the Dispatcher.
+For trigger you can use 'trigger' method to Stores and use the 'emmit' method passing the event name for the method that you want to call in other View.

 #### API
 The Stores are a riot.observable().
 All stores should be created and registered before the Riot app is mounted to works fine.